 9.30pm – Come down and watch the iconic Toro De Fuego aka the firework bull where they ‘release a fake bull with fireworks’ throughout the crowds to celebrate local traditions.

-11:00pm – In the Plaza de la Paz, a musical concert with the groups Tobogan and the international group Dune Rats (Australia) and a performance of the Apache group.
+11:00pm – In the Plaza de la Paz, a musical concert with local bands and plenty of people dancing.
 During the performance at 12am, several fake bulls will be released.
 Fires that will end the holidays.
-The approximate hours of action are: